 1. Quechee Gorge

-My boyfriend and I recently took a day trip to VT and I couldn’t recommend a visit here enough.
+I recently took a day trip to VT and couldn’t recommend a visit here enough.
 Park at the Visitor’s Center and follow the trail through the woods down the side of the gorge until you reach the bottom.
-Check out the rocks here- many people swim in the summer months!
+Check out the rocks here – many people swim in the summer months!

 2. Visit Woodstock

 Woodstock is one of the most charming towns I’ve ever been to.
-Known for its countless cover bridges, I recommend visiting in the summer or fall.
+Known for its countless covered bridges, I recommend visiting in the summer or fall.
 Don’t forget your camera!

 3. Burlington & Lake Champlain

 Burlington is one of Vermont’s most northern cities (about 4 hours from Boston) and is home to UVM!
 I recommend pit-stopping in Burlington if you’re road tripping to Canada from the Boston-area.
-My boyfriend and I did this on our way back from Montreal!
+My boyfriend and I did this on our way back from a weekend in Montreal!

 Also located about 4 hours north of Boston is Stowe, VT!
-I haven’t been here in years, but Stowe is the perfect place for a winter weekend getaway.
+Stowe is the perfect place for a winter weekend getaway and should definitely be added to your New England bucket list.
 I recommend checking out Stowe Mountain Resort if you like to ski and visiting the area in the fall if you like to hike.

 Killington Ski Area is the largest ski mountain in the eastern United States and is known as the “Beast of the East”.
-If you can’t make it out west of ski season, brave the slopes here!
+If you can’t make it out west of ski season, brave the slopes at this popular ski resort in New England!

 State #4: Massachusetts

 I think this one is pretty self-explanatory.
 Maybe I’m just biased, but everyone should visit Boston in their lifetime.
-We have the history, the sports, the schools, the seasons, the architecture, the harbor…. must I go on?
+I have a full blog post on the most Instagrammable places in Boston, but here are the bucket list highlights:

 - Red Sox game at Fenway Park (and be sure to order a Fenway Frank)